pathunstrom/making-games-ppb/pytexas2019/speaker-notes.md

     - I feel context helps understanding
 - Event loops
     - All games have at least one "infinite" loop
-    - Note that the architecture is broken up to be testable.
     - other names
         - render loops
         - game loops